aksakalli/sandraREST/docs/rest_endpoints.md

 DELETE  drop given column
 ```

-Besides these functionalities, a CQL query service was implemented.
-It allows client
-application to run given CQL queries.
+Besides these functionalities, a CQL query service is provided to run given CQL queries.

 ###CQL
 ```